The Escort Passport iX is the entry-level Escort with GPS technology, used by high-end radar detectors to reduce false alarms.

 Its windshield mount attaches to the detector magnetically, an effortless process.

-Aside from the new haberdashery, outwardly the most noticeable difference is an OLED display that replaces the 9500ix's LED display.
-Borrowed from the Escort Max family (Max, Max2, Max 360), it has the same drawbacks we've noted before.
+It receives the corporate OLED display, which has drawbacks we've noted before.
 Among them: too much data crammed into too little space, tiny fonts and low contrast.
-The last point is noteworthy as the display washes out badly in sunlight and disappears when viewed through sunglasses.
+The last point is noteworthy as the display washes out badly in sunlight and can't be read through sunglasses.

-The speed nanny can be disabled, but only by those willing to change the user mode to Advanced and navigate through the Preferences menu.
-Others will have to endure the meddling of this back-seat mother-in-law.
+The speed nanny can be disabled by those willing to change the user mode to Advanced and navigate through the Preferences menu.

-Auto NoX and Auto LoK can't be used simultaneously, however, giving drivers the choice between fewer X-band false alarms or fewer K-band false alarms.
+The two features can't be used simultaneously, however.
+This gives drivers a choice between fewer X-band false alarms or fewer K-band false alarms, but not both.

 The competition has a wider array of anti-false-alarm measures.
 For instance, the Radenso XP and Radenso Pro M allow users to set speed thresholds for the onset of audible alerts.
 Both also offer narrow-K-band settings to further cut down on false alarms.

 The performance of the Passport iX was measured at our Hill/Curve test site.
 Although it showed balanced radar performance, the Escort Passport iX trailed the competing Radenso XP in two of the three tests.
 On K band it lagged behind by 7 percent and on 34.7 GHz Ka band by 8 percent.
 Against 35.5 GHz radar the two were equal.

 The Escort Passport iX benefits from software that automatically recognizes and ignores non-police radar.
 On the downside, cramped controls, a dim display and some annoying features make it a less enjoyable traveling companion than some.